PyMoDAQ/PyMoDAQ/docs/src/user_folder/data_management/data_objects.rst

 One can also make mathematical operations between data objects (sum, substraction, averaging) or appending numpy arrays (of same type and shape) to the data object and iterating over the numpy arrays with the standard `for` loop.
+The summation/substraction of two data object involve to first convert them in the same units (will raise an error if not possible)

 >>> for subdata in data:
       print(subdata)